apache/accumulo-wikisearch/INSTALL.md

 ### Prerequisites

 1. The query software was tested using JBoss AS 6.
-Install this unless you feel like messing with the installation.
-  - NOTE: Ran into a [bug] that did not allow an EJB3.1 war file.
-The workaround is to separate the RESTEasy servlet from the EJBs by creating an EJB jar and a WAR file.
+Install the JBoss distro and follow the instructions below to build the EJB jar and WAR file required.
+  * To stop the JBoss warnings about WSDescriptorDeployer and JMSDescriptorDeployer, these deployers can be removed from `$JBOSS_HOME/server/default/deployers/jbossws.deployer/META-INF/stack-agnostic-jboss-beans.xml`
+1. Ensure that you have successfully run `mvn clean install` at the Wikisearch top level to install the jars into your local maven repo before building the query package.

 ### Instructions